CowboyLogic/JiraPS/docs/en-US/commands/New-JiraIssue.md

 ## DESCRIPTION

 This function creates a new issue in JIRA.
+It supports both JIRA API v2 and v3 for assignee and reporter field identification.

 Creating an issue requires a lot of data, and the exact data may be different from one instance of JIRA to the next.